Saral33/NCA2/README.md

 # Nepal Christian App (NCA2)

 A modern desktop application for the Nepali Christian community, built with Tauri, React, and TypeScript that provides access to Nepali Christian hymns (Bhajans) and the complete Bible in Nepali language.
+This is upgrade from old electron based app [NCA] (https://github.com/Saral33/NCA)

 ## 🌟 Features